 A while back I posted a piece on this blog about the importance of talking to our students when attempting to assess or demonstrate the importance and value of a humanities education.
 This was to be the beginning of a larger project—initiated by Professor Roisin Cossar and her University of Manitoba history students—intended to open a direct conversation with students, asking them why they chose to study in the humanities/social sciences disciplines, and whether, or in what ways, they found it valuable.
 This conversation, it was hoped, would be founded on a range of student accounts outlining their personal experiences and assessments of their humanities education.
 Though anecdotal, their responses would allow instructors, along with administrators and policy makers, to better understand what is working and considered valuable in our teaching, as well as where and how things might need to be modified.

 Unfortunately, to date there is only one student contribution to this project, and I do not know why.
 A number of reasons quickly present themselves, of course: this blog has a limited reach, students cannot be arsed to participate, faculty lack either the time or inclination to encourage their students to take part, or perhaps some hopeless combination of all of these reasons is at work.
 It is hard to be sure, but whatever the case I have not lost confidence in the potential value of this project.
-The lack of response has prompted me to reassess it, however, and endeavour to better outline its merits, as they may not be so obvious.
+The lack of response has prompted me to reassess it, however, and endeavour to better outline its merits, as it now occurs to me they may not be so obvious.